escherlies/issue-zellij-not-exiting/README.md

 | CLI        | Direct command (bun) | ✅ Yes          | Using `zellij action write-chars "bun server.js 3002 "Cli -> bun server.js 3002"` |
 | CLI        | Via just command     | ✅ Yes          | Using `zellij action write-chars "just dev-cli"`                                  |

-The issue is that commands started via layout.kdl with just do not exit properly when Zellij is closed, while direct commands and CLI simulation commands do exit properly.
-Note that the CLI simulation in this test suite replicates the same behavior as typing the commands manually in a Zellij session.
+The issue is that only the specific combination of layout.kdl + just command fails to exit properly when Zellij is closed.
+Direct commands in layout.kdl, CLI commands via just, and direct CLI commands all exit properly.

+**Note** that the CLI simulation in this test suite replicates the same behavior as typing the commands manually in a Zellij session.

 ## Test